Unknown's avatar

 Artocarpus altilis - breadfruit (Hans Hillewaert)

 Capt.
 William Bligh achieved fame for all the wrong reasons.
 Despite a distinguished and wide-ranging seafaring career he is widely remembered for just two things: (1) The Bounty and (2) Mutiny On.
 In 1787, he was dispatched to Tahiti to collect specimens of BREADFRUIT (a fruit of the Pacific islands, in particular Polynesia) to help provide food for the British colonies in the West Indies.
-To be clear, the breadfruit was intended to be a basic and cheap staple food not just for settlers but also for the indigenous population.
-I think we can all guess the status of the latter at that time.
+The breadfruit was intended to be a basic and cheap staple food not just for settlers but also for the indigenous population.

 Breadfruit 2